prs513rosewood/MolecularDynamics/_exercises/milestone01.md

 git clone git@github.com:pastewka/yamd.git
 ```
 (and replace "pastewka" and "yamd" with whatever is appropriate for you).
 The
 code now resides in the subdirectory "yamd".
-Note if you do not want to work
+Note that if you do not want to work
 on github, you can also directly check out the template repository.

 Our template repository has existing CMake files.
 Those CMake files are set up
 to automatically download the libraries
 * [Eigen](https://eigen.tuxfamily.org/) for basic (array) data structures and
 * [Googletest](https://github.com/google/googletest) as a testing framework.
 We will work with these libraries throughout this class.

 _Note_: If you are unfamiliar with the unix shell, we recommend